Top

 Turning Your Worst Day Into A Problem You Can Move Past

-If you are reading this, there is a good chance today feels like one of the worst days of your life.
-You may have just been arrested, learned that you are under investigation, or found out that formal charges are coming.
-As a Seattle Criminal Attorney and former prosecutor, my role is to step into this moment with you and start turning a frightening situation into something you can eventually look back on as a speed bump instead of a disaster.
+If you are reading this, there is a good chance today does not feel normal.
+You may have just been arrested, learned that you are under investigation, or found out that charges are coming.
+Meeting with a Seattle Criminal Attorney is not something most people ever plan to do, and it can feel like everything in your life is suddenly at risk.

 For more than 17 years I have devoted my practice at Guadagno Law, PLLC to criminal defense work.
-I draw on my experience as a former prosecutor, my familiarity with local courts, and a commitment to personal attention instead of high volume case handling.
-My goal is to use what I know from both sides of the courtroom to help you move from panic toward a clear, informed path forward.
+I draw on my background as a former prosecutor, my familiarity with how criminal cases move through courts in this area, and a commitment to personal attention instead of high volume case handling.
+My goal is to use what I know from both sides of the courtroom to guide you from panic toward a clear, informed path forward.

 What I Do For You In The First Hours And Days

-The first hours and days after an arrest or law enforcement contact are often the most confusing.
-You may be tempted to explain your side to officers or to friends and family.
-In most situations, the safest step is to remain calm, use your right to remain silent, and contact a criminal defense attorney as soon as you can.
-Anything you say can be used in the case, so it is usually better to let me speak for you.
+The first hours and days after an arrest or law enforcement contact are often the most confusing and dangerous for your case.
+You may feel pressure to explain yourself to officers, detectives, or even friends and family.
+In many situations, the safest step is to remain calm, use your right to remain silent, and contact a criminal defense attorney as soon as you can.

 Former Prosecutor Working To Protect Your Future

-Before I opened Guadagno Law, PLLC, I served as a prosecutor handling criminal cases in this area.
+Before I opened Guadagno Law, PLLC, I served as a prosecutor handling criminal cases in this region.
 That work gave me a close look at how the government investigates, charges, and prosecutes people who are accused of crimes.
-I saw how police reports are written, how evidence is collected, and how prosecutors approach plea negotiations and trials in different types of cases.
+I saw how police reports are written, how evidence is collected, and how prosecutors evaluate files when they decide whether to negotiate or push a case toward trial.

 With more than 17 years of criminal law work behind me, I have handled a wide range of matters, from misdemeanors to serious felonies.
 That experience is valuable, but what matters most is how it is applied to your specific situation.
 My goal is to take what I know from both sides of the courtroom and put it to use in a way that protects your rights, your record, and your long term plans.
 I cannot promise a particular outcome, but I can promise that I will approach your case with preparation, honesty, and a strategy built around you.

-How I Build Your Defense Around Your Story
+Building Your Defense Around Your Story And The Evidence

 Listening To You First